By Neil Baldwin

 By the final semester, I was considering the idea of actually teaching yoga.
 I started YTT to deepen my own practice but one begins to feel an obligation to share.
 I found myself imaging how and what I could teach, and began to develop some clarity in my own style.
 I’ve always been someone who straddles both the “right brain” intuitive, conceptual world and the “left brain” linear, practical world (also evidenced in the other services I provide at SoulTrail) and it is reflected in my yoga practice and teaching.

 In June of 2018 our YTT class joined graduates of many other Sheridan College certificate and diploma programs taking our turn walking across the stage at convocation.
+It all felt a bit surreal,having worked at this college for years and seen many of the students I have known make that same walk to receive their credential.
 Subsequently in July, I was confirmed as a Registered Yoga Teacher (RYT-200) by Yoga Alliance, the largest nonprofit association representing the yoga community to foster and support the high quality, safe, accessible, and equitable teaching of yoga.

 “KEEP TRAVELLING THE YOGA JOURNEY, AT WHATEVER SPEED IS YOUR OWN, AND MEANINGFUL, FASCINATING EXPERIENCES WILL CONTINUE TO UNFOLD IN FRONT OF YOU, SOMETIMES IN UNEXPECTED WAYS”and so says me, it’s true as can be